Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

 A final result is related to the higher odds of reaching the less biased consensus when nodes are equally central and partisanship is high.

-\begin{result}[regular networks] In expected terms, for biased individuals connected through any regular network, higher levels of partisanship increase the odds of reaching the less biased consensus. \end{result}
+\begin{result}[regular networks] In expected terms, for biased agents connected through any regular network, higher levels of partisanship increase the odds of reaching the less biased consensus. \end{result}

-Networks (A), (C), (F) and (G) are all regular.
-From Table~\ref{tab:simulation}, we can see that, for any of these networks, $\hat{p}$ increases as $\tau$ increases.
-Moreover, the coefficients of the dummy variables for the levels $\tau=1$ to $\tau=30$ are in increasing order.
-The intuition is that no partisan agent out-weighs easily the opposing partisan in terms of influence.
-Thus, the partisanship moderates the interpreting dispute by keeping the society close to the center of the 0-1 spectrum long enough so informative signals accumulate and nudge the society towards the less biased consensus.
+Networks (A), (C), (F), and (G) are all regular.
+Table~\ref{tab:simulation} shows that for any of these networks, $\hat{p}$ increases as $\tau$ increases.
+Moreover, coefficients of the dummy variables for the levels $\tau=1$ to $\tau=30$ are in increasing order.
+This is because no partisan agent outweighs the opposing partisan easily in terms of influence.
+Thus, partisanship moderates the interpreting dispute by keeping the society close to the center of the 0-1 spectrum long enough, so informative signals accumulate and nudge the society toward the less-biased consensus.